 Vivonne Bay was once voted as Australia’s best beach.
 This six kilometre long U-shaped bay is postcard perfect.
 Here, white sandy shores meet gently lapping waves, perfect for wading waist deep.
 With a jetty framing the south-end and distant dunes in the north, it’s a great excuse to slip away for the day without another soul in sight.

 Flinders Chase National Park, Kangaroo Island

 Flinders Chase National Park is a rugged island wilderness home to abundant wildlife and iconic landmarks including Admiral's Arch and Remarkable Rocks.The wind-blasted boulders of Remarkable Rocks are synonymous with Kangaroo Island.
 This geological phenomenon has been crafted from granite by the pounding wind, sea and rain over 500 million years and is one of the most recognisable landmarks on the island.
 Nestled on the north-west corner of Kangaroo Island about an hour's drive from Kingscote, this national park is a mecca for wildlife lovers, avid bush walkers and beach bums.
-Jump on a guided Fire Recovery Experience tour and follow the Kangaroo Island Wilderness Trail to witness nature's remarkable post-bushfire regeneration powers.
+Follow the Kangaroo Island Wilderness Trail to witness nature's remarkable post-bushfire regeneration powers.
 Just 40 minutes’ drive away from Flinders Chase National Park lies Seal Bay, home to an endangered colony of Australian sea lions for thousands of years.
 Watch resident sea lions in their natural habitat from a 900-metre-long wheelchair accessible boardwalk, meandering through the dunes to impressive coastal lookouts or get even closer with a guided beach tour.